bcornec/wod-set/profile/ADMIN-GUIDE.md

 The From: is important as .procmailrc checks that the sender is the one configured during the installation (`-s` option of the install.sh script).
 Any mail from any other sender but the configured one is not processed.

-This API is actually based on a script procmail-action.sh, which defines the different operations linked to the verbs passed through the API calls via .procmailrc
+This API is actually based on a script `procmail-action.sh`, which defines the different operations linked to the verbs passed through the API calls via `.procmailrc`.

 ## CREATE Verb